We have answered some of the basic questions about the Parade and the Festival.

 - How about DART transit?

 DART bus line 29 serves Maple Ave (4 blocks from parade route).
 Bus line 31 serves Lemmon Ave (4 blocks from parade route).
 Bus line 39 serves Cedar Springs Road (remember, buses will be re-routed during the parade).
 Crosstown line 409 serves Oak Lawn Ave (remember, buses will be re-routed during the parade).
+All DART transit will be running on a Sunday schedule, which is a reduced frequency.
+Plan your times in advance.

 - Can I pass out flyers from my business or club to patrons along the parade route?